ColeDeanShepherd/Nexodo/GOOGLE_DRIVE_SETUP.md

 1. **"Google Drive backup disabled"** - Check that `GOOGLE_SERVICE_ACCOUNT_KEY` is set correctly
 2. **"Invalid credentials"** - Verify the service account JSON is properly formatted
+3. **"Service Accounts do not have storage quota"** - You MUST set `GOOGLE_DRIVE_FOLDER_ID` to a folder that has been shared with your service account
+4. **"GOOGLE_DRIVE_FOLDER_ID is required"** - Create a folder in Google Drive, share it with your service account, and set the folder ID
-3. **"Insufficient permissions"** - Make sure the service account has access to the Google Drive folder
+5. **"Insufficient permissions"** - Make sure the service account has "Editor" access to the shared folder
-4. **"API not enabled"** - Ensure Google Drive API is enabled in your Google Cloud project
+6. **"API not enabled"** - Ensure Google Drive API is enabled in your Google Cloud project

 ### Testing